Local workers - Occupations - Agriculture, Forestry and Fishing

 The major differences between the jobs held by the Agriculture, Forestry and Fishing workforce in Cairns and Queensland were:

-The largest changes in the jobs held by the Agriculture, Forestry and Fishing in Cairns workforce between 2011 and 2016 were:
+The largest changes in the jobs held by the Agriculture, Forestry and Fishing workforce in Cairns between 2011 and 2016 were those employed as:

 - Labourers (+92 local workers)